cloudfoundry-attic/v1-dummy-broker-release/README.md

     $ bosh deployment ~/workspace/deployments/mydevenv/v1-dummy-broker-mydevenv.yml
     $ bosh deploy

+#### Deploy to bosh-lite

-If you followed the instructions for bosh-lite above your manifest is in the `v1-dummy-broker-release/bosh-lite/manifests` directory.
-The `make_manifest` script should have already set the deployment to the manifest, so you just have to run:
+If you followed the instructions for bosh-lite above your manifest is `v1-dummy-broker-release/bosh-lite/manifests/v1-dummy-broker-mydevenv.yml`.
+The `make_manifest` script should have already set the deployment to this manifest, so you just have to run:

     $ bosh deploy